IchHabRecht/filefill/README.md

 ### Domain records

-Fetch missing files from an available Domain record.
-Filefill runs through all Domain records as long as the file can be fetched or all records are processed.
+Fetch missing files from all available site configurations.
+Filefill runs through all base and variant urls as long as the file can be fetched or all domains are processed.

 Configuration:

 - no configuration required (the checkbox is just a field placeholder)

 There is no need for multiple usage.
-All Domain records are used by default.
+All domains are used by default.

 ### Placeholder.com